17 Jul Intrusive Negative Thoughts

 Let the changework begin!

 What Susan was finding so challenging, and difficult to shift, would likely be amenable to the deep changework process called Core Transformation* (CT).
 I’m including the full session here, so you can get a taste of how such a significant shift came about in just a single session.
-You can read more about this method in the book, Core Transformation—and there are two live Core Transformation Trainings coming up this fall.
+You can read more about this method in the book, Core Transformation—and you can find out about our upcoming Core Transformation Trainings from AndreasNLP.
 Perhaps you have your own feelings, thoughts, or behaviors you’d like to have become a doorway to the kind of shift in consciousness that Susan described:

 Finding the unconscious part: